Gender reforms expected to pass at Holyrood

 The final week of the legislation came against the backdrop of public shows of both support and opposition outside the Scottish Parliament, with a number of rallies held and cries of “shame on all of you” from the public gallery on Tuesday when an amendment that would prevent sex offenders from applying for a GRC was voted down.

-The Bill will remove the need for a medical diagnosis of gender dysphoria currently required to receive a gender recognition certificate (GRC).
+The Bill will remove the need for a medical diagnosis of gender dysphoria currently required to receive a GRC.

 It would also lower the minimum age for applicants to 16 and drop the time required for an applicant to live in their acquired gender from two years to three months – six for people aged 16 and 17 – though with a three-month reflection period.